Forside DH-Debate

 From an additional note to Alfred the Great's translation of Orosius' Rome's history from around the year 890 can be deduced a sketch of the political situation in Southern Scandinavia.
 It was written only about 27 years before "Hardegon, Suein's son from Northmannia" deprived Sigerich of his kingdom:

 Merchant ship from the Viking Age.
+Photo unknown origin.

-" - to the west of Old Saxony is the mouth of the Aelfe or Elbe, as also Frysan or Friesland.
+" - to the west of Old Saxony is the mouth of the ælfe or Elbe, as also Frysan or Friesland.
 From hence to the north-west is that land, which is called Angle, with Sellinde, and some other parts of Dene." - and more: "To the south-west of Dene or Denmark, formerly mentioned, is that arm of the ocean which surrounds Brittania, and to the north is that arm which is called the Ostsea or East sea; to the east and north are the north Dene, or North Danes, both on the continent and on the islands."
-We can believe that there were two groups of Danes, namely South Danes, who may have lived around Hedeby, and North Danes, who lived on Sjælland and Skåne.
-In any case, it suggests that an area partially covering Angel and Sillende constituted a political entity inhabited by South-Danes.
-Which fits with that Chnuba and later his son Sigtrygg were kings of this area.

-This is confirmed by another traveler, Wulfstan, who recounts that "he traveled from Hedeby, and that he was in Truso in seven days and nights, and the ship all the way went under sail - Wendland was on his starboard side and to port he had Langeland, Lolland, Falster and Skåne.
+This is confirmed by another traveler, Wulfstan, who recounts that "he traveled from Haithebau, and that he was in Truso in seven days and nights, and the ship all the way went under sail - Wendland was on his starboard side and to port he had Langeland, Lolland, Falster and Skåne.
 These countries all belong to Denemearcan."

 Both Adam of Bremen and the Roskilde chronicle say that sometimes the country had been divided between several kings, and sometimes it was collected as one kingdom.
 In 1157 Denmark as a natural thing was divided into three parts, which were ruled by respectively Sven, Knud and Valdemar.